lineality/dungeon_of_notebooks_coding_study_tools/README.md

 4. automatic generation of new problems for practice?

-5. Q: Files and folders? useful, but not usually included...
+5. Question: Files and folders? useful, but not usually included...

 ## Questions to Guide the Choice of an Educational Course (e.g. for students, supervisors, parents, and teachers etc.):